Monday, August 2, 2010

 In place of an image of the Bintou cassette, which I don't have, is a picture my friend drew in one of my notebooks that I rediscovered the other day.
 Thanks Nicole!

-I like the long form of Neye Dounanye and especially the extended instrumental parts in Djigui.
-The relaxed tempo of all the music is quite pretty.
-The small ensemble allows the intricate and rhythmic playing of each instrument to blend very well; nothing is muddled (wait for Vol. 2, full of synthesizers and drum machine).
-Each musician is damn good.
+In general I think I prefer the long-form and extended instrumental parts in Bintou's tape.
+The relaxed tempo of all the music is quite pretty and the small ensemble allows the intricate and rhythmic playing of each instrument to blend very well; nothing is muddled (wait for Vol. 2, full of synthesizers and drum machine).
+Oumou's production incorporates modern drums (mostly just a hi-hat), a violin instead of soku, and pop arrangements.
+Diaraby Nene might be one of my all-time favorite wassoulou songs out there (especially the remastered 2003 version where you can clearly hear the kamelen'goni).

 Enjoy!